UPDATE: APRIL 7, 2025

 Big Lakes County is excited to announce the launch of the FoodCycler Program in partnership with Food Cycle Science Corporation.
-This new initiative provides residents with the opportunity to pilot an in-home countertop composter that converts food scraps into nutrient-rich compost in just hours.
-By participating, residents can reduce food waste, improve sustainability, and create valuable compost for their gardens and yards.
+This new initiative provides residents with the opportunity to pilot an in-home countertop food waste recycler that converts food scraps into nutrient-rich soil amendment in just hours.
+By participating, residents can reduce food waste, improve sustainability, and create valuable soil amendment for their gardens and yards.

 “We are thrilled to offer this innovative program to our residents,” said Big Lakes County Reeve Tyler Airth.
 “The FoodCycler program is an easy and effective way for our residents to actively participate in reducing food waste and promoting sustainability right from their homes.
 We’re excited to see the positive impact this will have on our environment and community.”